yaakovLowenstein/hx-requests/docs/guide/messages.rst

 Messages
 ========

-:code:`hx-requests` has an asyncronous messaging framework, :code:`hx-messages` It's very convenient for notifiying the user when the form is valid/ invalid.
+:code:`hx-requests` has an asyncronous messaging framework, :code:`hx-messages`.
+It's very convenient for notifiying the user when the form is valid/ invalid.

 .. note::

-    :code:`hx_message` fr amework based on `Django's messages framework <https://docs.djangoproject.com/en/4.2/ref/contrib/messages/>`_
+    :code:`hx_message` framework is based on `Django's messages framework <https://docs.djangoproject.com/en/4.2/ref/contrib/messages/>`_
 Setup
 -----

 To use :code:`hx-messages` a few things need to be set...

-1. :code:`HX_REQUESTS_USE_HX_MESSAGES`: bool that defines whether or not :code:`hx-messages` should be used (default is False)
+1. In :code:`settings.py` set :code:`HX_REQUESTS_USE_HX_MESSAGES`: bool that defines whether or not :code:`hx-messages` should be used (default is False)
-2. :code:`HX_REQUESTS_HX_MESSAGES_TEMPLATE`: path to a template to be used for the messages.
+2. In :code:`settings.py` set :code:`HX_REQUESTS_HX_MESSAGES_TEMPLATE`: path to a template to be used for the messages.
 The context in the template has access to :code:`messages`.

 *example-message-template.html*